eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 But there's more – bpftime is flexible.
 You're not limited to what we provide out of the box; you can define other static tracepoints and program types in userspace to suit your needs.

 And for those who like the technicalities, we support 22 kernel helper functions and ensure compatibility with both kernel and userspace verifiers.
 We've even put our JIT through the wringer with bpf_conformance tests to make sure it's up to snuff.

-In a nutshell, bpftime is equipped with a robust set of features to make sure your userspace eBPF experience is as powerful and versatile as it gets."

 ## [Slide 10: Uprobe and Kprobe Mix: 2 Modes]